-Generally, the premiums for maternity insurance plans are higher than other health insurance policies because of the certainty of the occurrence of the event is most of the times fixed.
+Generally, the premiums for maternity insurance plans are higher than other basic health insurance policies because of the certainty of the occurrence of the event is most of the times fixed.
 Therefore from the perspective of an insurance provider, the claim has to happen.

 This is the reason most of the health insurance providers keep the premium of the maternity insurance high.
 Generally, the group health insurance policies provided by employers cover maternity benefits.
-However, it is suggested to suggested to check the health insurance plans provided by your organization.
+However, it is suggested to to check the health insurance plans provided by your organization.